nreinig3/anomaly-detection-capstone/README.md

 On a separate test set created by the company sponsor, the anomaly detection recall remained high but recall for "good" images fell substantially.
 It was hypothesized that this was due to the transformer not being trained on a wide enough variety of video feed images from the manufacturing facilities.
 Since the transformer is only trained on "good" images, it interprets any deviation from the images it's been trained on as anomalous.
 Therefore it is crucial that the training set be representative of all types of "good" images.

 Despite the decreased recall of good images, the sponsor company still believed that the promising enough to develop further.
+Before being passed off to the sponsor, my code was prepared for implementation by preparing training, validation and inference scripts with clearly written comments and instructions (unfortunately, the code files cannot be shared as they are property of the sponsor company).